ulbmuenster/invenio-dnb-urn/README.md

 DNB support module for InvenioRDM.
 It offers a URN PIDProvider and additional metadata formats to be included in the OAI-PMH server.
 Currently these are epicur and xMetaDissPlus.
-In a later step the epicur format will be replaced by extending the URN PIDProvider by accessing the DNB REST-API's to directly mint new and changed URN's.
+In a later step the epicur format will be replaced by extending the URN PIDProvider by accessing the DNB REST-APIs to directly mint new and changed URN's.

 ## Configuration